 Warren County Astronomical Society

 The Warren County Parks District has purchased a 16' observatory dome and an 8.75" F12 refracting telescope and heavy duty mount have been donated as well.
-With your help and that of the Parks District, the Warren County Parks Observatory will hopefully open in 2016!
+With your help and that of the Parks District, the Warren County Parks Observatory will hopefully open in fall of 2017!

 WCAS Monthly Meeting April 17th